Cray-HPE/docs-csm/operations/network/management_network/aruba/vlan.md

 Configure VLAN as Voice:

-> **NOTE:** To give a specific VLAN a voice designation and adding the proper hooks, you need to add voice command in the vlan context.
-This configuration is the same for all CX-series switches.
+> **NOTE:** To give a specific VLAN a voice designation and adding the proper hooks, you need to add the `voice` command in the VLAN context.
+> This configuration is the same for all CX-series switches.

 ```text
 switch(config)# vlan <VLAN>